CAOR-MINES-ParisTech/ukfm/docsource/source/matlab.rst

 Usage
 --------------------------------------------------------------------------------
 In contrast to Python, the code is implemented without class and has only functions.

-The file for designed an UKF are given in the ``ukfm`` folder and useful geometry (Lie groups) functions are provided in the ``geometry`` folder.
+The file for designing an UKF are given in the ``ukfm`` folder and useful geometry (Lie groups) functions are provided in the ``geometry`` folder.

-We provide scripts for reproducing the examples and benchmarks respectively in the  ``examples`` and ``benchmarks``.
-Models functions are organized in suborder of example: for e.g. the 2D robot localization model, see in ``examples/localization``.
+We provide scripts for reproducing the examples and benchmarks respectively in the  ``examples`` and ``benchmarks`` folders.
+Models functions are organized in suborder of the example folder: for e.g. the 2D robot localization model, see in ``examples/localization``.
 You can use the Matlab publish tool for better rendering.